mbergdoll/watch_recognition/README.md

 ## Objectif

-Create an AI that can recognize famous wathces like IWC or Hublot due to a deep neural network and convolutional neural network.
+Create an AI that can recognize famous watches like IWC or Hublot due to a deep neural network and convolutional neural network.

 ## Prerequisites